All scientific sessions

 Auditorium Richelieu

-3. How does symptom-specific anxiety and hypervigilance intersect with esophageal conditions?
+3. How do symptom-specific anxiety and hypervigilance intersect with esophageal conditions? – Livia Guadagnoli (USA)

-5. How to leverage pharmacologic neuromodulation for esophageal symptoms?
+5. How to leverage pharmacologic neuromodulation for esophageal symptoms. – José María Remes Troche (Mexico)

-6. Are there roles for complementary therapies such as acupuncture and nerve stimulation for treating esophageal conditions?
+6. Are there roles for complementary therapies for treating esophageal symptoms? – Chien-Lin (Harry) Chen (Taiwan)

 Panel Chat/Q&A